 Platform & Chassis

-As with Civics in the past, the current version uses a front-engine, front-wheel-drive layout.
-For suspension systems, it uses a MacPherson strut type for the front, and a multi-link type suspension for the rear.
-Braking is handled entirely by disc brakes, and the parking brake is an electronic type with an auto-hold function.
+Like the older Civic models, the new Honda Civic 2022 still uses a front-engine, front-wheel-drive layout.
+For suspensions, this Honda sedan uses a MacPherson strut for the front, and multi-link for the rear.
+Braking is then handled by disc brakes for all four wheels.

 Engine & Drivetrain